 Working in short bursts with high focus is the secret to achieving this goal.
 Close those other windows, keep only the vital tabs open that you need and keep less obvious other tasks hidden too.
 To focus properly means no Facebook and also putting your phone on Do-Not-Disturb mode.

 The next time somebody comes and asks for that invoice, you know, the one that you just had a minute ago, you’ll find it in a minute.
 Here it is.
 Wait, no, that’s the wrong account.
 Is it this one?
 Check the amount and the date.
 And the invoice number… oh, no, here it is.

 It’s okay.
 You’ve just found it via the search bar instead.

 Set up a 100% electronic filing system.
 Files letters, invoices, statements and anything else which comes into your department, digitally instead of physically.
 This new filing system will stop your desk from becoming a staging area for paperwork and speed up your whole storage and retrieval process.

-The amount of time it takes to come up with a suitable filing system (we suggest a nomenclature system like this one from Stanford) and to input each physical document is a tiny amount when compared to the cumulative time wasted under a traditional, physical way of filing.
+The amount of time it takes to come up with a suitable filing system and to input each physical document is a tiny amount when compared to the cumulative time wasted under a traditional, physical way of filing.